mehulagg/gitlab_test/doc/user/project/clusters/index.md

 > - Became [optional](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/26565) in GitLab 11.11.

 You can choose to allow GitLab to manage your cluster for you.
-If your cluster is managed by GitLab, resources for your projects will be automatically created.
-See the [Access controls](add_remove_clusters.md#access-controls) section for details on which resources will be created.
+If your cluster is managed by GitLab, access-control resources will be automatically created for your project.
+See the [Access controls](add_remove_clusters.md#access-controls) for more details on the resources created.

+Note: It is important to understand how to use service-accounts generated in a GitLab-managed cluster.
+See the [Helm in GitLab-managed clusters](./add_remove_clusters.md) section, as well as the -Kubernetes service-account documentation]() for more examples.

-If you choose to manage your own cluster, project-specific resources will not be created automatically.
-If you are using [Auto DevOps](../../../topics/autodevops/index.md), you will need to explicitly provide the `KUBE_NAMESPACE` [deployment variable](#deployment-variables) that will be used by your deployment jobs, otherwise a namespace will be created for you.
+If you choose to manage your own cluster, the access-control resources will not be created automatically.
+If you are using [Auto DevOps](../../../topics/autodevops/index.md), you will need to explicitly provide the `KUBE_NAMESPACE` [deployment variable](#deployment-variables) which will be used by your deployment jobs, otherwise a namespace will be created for you.

 #### Important notes